yona-lang/homepage/content/stdlib/overview.md

 * `str <value>` - Converts any value to its string representation
 * `int <value>` - Converts any number to to int
 * `float <value>` - Converts any value to float
-* `system <seq of args>` - Executes a system command, arguments can be passed as additional elements of the sequence
 * `eval <string>` - Dynamically evaluates the string as a Yatta expression
 * `never` - Function that is never completed
 * `read` - Reads a single character from standard input